seanclz/assignment_named_entities/README.md

 for sentence in doc.sents:
     print(get_coord_same_type(doc))
 ```
-The function will output a list , in which each element is a list of **coordinated Named Entities of the same type**.
+The function will output a list , in which each element is a list of **coordinated Named Entities of the same type**. <br>
 We can define **Coordinated Entities** as entities that are "linked" through the **conj** branch of the **Dependency Tree**.

 Input: